ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Frameworks, Libraries and Programmes

 - Bootstrap - At the time of writing this readme I was using the latest version of bootstrap which was v5.3.
-- Favicon.io: A custom D20 (20 sided dice was added to my wesbite using Favicon.io)
 - Fontawesome.com: Was used for Icons across the site.
+- Favicon.io: Allowed me to add a custom D20 Dice to the wesbite.

 ### Websites

-- For my form I used <https://startbootstrap.com/> to help me form the basic structure.
-I then customised it mo my own needs.
+- For my form I used <https://startbootstrap.com/> to get a rough guide on how I wanted the form to look.
+I then customised it to my own need adding and changing most of the original.

 ### Future Ideas

 The webpage could be used into the future to stream live games.
 A blog could also be added as well as writing content and tables for other table top players.
 We could also have a more detailed calender and schedule, with a more thourough booking system rather than ticketsource.

 ## Testing

 ### WC3

 ### Peer Review